 · It expensive

 There is the initial cost of the tickets (1 day/ family of 4/ $579), then if you don’t want to spend all of your time waiting in lines there is the option to purchase express passes ($69) and unlimited express passes ($89), parking ($26), and lockers ( $2 each time you ride something that requires you to put your bag in a locker).
 That is not including souvenirs, food and drinks.
+There are definitely more budget-friendly ways to plan your trip.
+Don’t wait to the lat minute like we did.

 · Express pass will make or break your trip

 Unless you love waiting in lines and only being able to fit 4-6 rides in on your visit, you better buy yourself an express pass.
 It was our first real trip to Islands of Adventure so we didn’t know how any of this worked but now we know.
 If you are staying in a Universal hotel, which we were not, you do get express passes included in your hotel stay.
 But as we were not, we spent all day waiting in lines and didn’t get to experience as much of the park as we had hoped.
 Very disappointing.
+However, if you are staying at a Universal Resort express pass is included so I would highly recommend staying on grounds.
+Resort rooms were very affordable, we just waited too late to book.

 · CoVid rules de jour not de facto